bbauska/Coursera-Bootstrap/readme.md

 introducing the table.

-Note how the table is styled, so we have the header with an h2 included there, but let\'s concentrate specifically on this table.
+Note how the table is styled, so we have the header with an h2 included there, but let&apos;s concentrate specifically on this table.

 You see that this table has been styled using some Bootstrap classes that are used to enhance the table.